Watts-Lab/task-mapping/Railroad Route Construction game.md

 # Procedure
 ## Steps
-> Participants are given consent form and a preexperiment survey upon arrival.
+> Step 1:Participants are given consent form and a preexperiment survey upon arrival.
+>
-> They are taken into the experiment room, where they sat in a pre-determined layout facing a small table, the other participants, and the robot, named Echo
+> Step 2:They are taken into the experiment room, where they sat in a pre-determined layout facing a small table, the other participants, and the robot, named Echo
+>
-> They are told they would be playing a game, as a group, along with the robot.
+> Step 3: They are told they would be playing a game, as a group, along with the robot.
 The game is to be described as "created for kindergarten-aged children" and should be shown a high score board.
+>
-> They then begin the game tutorial on their personal tablet.
+> Step 4: They then begin the game tutorial on their personal tablet.
 The tutorial had two levels: level one allowing them to create a train track route without a time contraint, and level two with a time contraint.
+>
-> There were 30 rounds in which players had to complete, and were preprogrammed in the following order:
+> Step 5: There were 30 rounds in which players had to complete, and were preprogrammed in the following order:
 > > 7 winning rounds, 10 rounds (6 wins and 4 loses) wherein each participant (including Echo) made one mistake, an additional 10 rounds where each participant (including Echo) made another mistake, and 3 final winning rounds
+> >
-> At the end of the rounds, the robot says "goodbye" and the participants fill out a postsurvey.
+> Step 6: At the end of the rounds, the robot says "goodbye" and the participants fill out a postsurvey.

 ## Roles
 > A description of roles if relevant to the task.